ndkariyasena/gateway-manager/README.md

 # README #
 This README document will provide steps to get this application up and running.
-Code challenge details are in the `Code_challenge.pdf` file.

 ### Basic steps ###
 - `Create .env file`